AtomicLoans/BIP/README.md

 In the case of a default or the `lender` not accepting the `borrower` repayment, the `lender` and `borrower` can opt for liquidation of the collateral through the process of third parties bidding on the collateral.
 This is done by either the `lender` or `borrower` initiating bidding, which will allow third parties to bid on the collateral.
 Once the bidding timeout occurs, the `lender` and `borrower` must each provide a signature to allow the collateral to be spent by the `bidder`.

 **Seizure Period:**
 In the case that bidding is unsuccessful, the `lender` can seize a percentage of the collateral.
-The amount is dependent on the amount of collateral locked in the seizable script and refundable script as described in the BIP (https://github.com/mattBlackDesign/BIP).
+The amount is dependent on the amount of collateral locked in the seizable script and refundable script as described in this BIP.
 During this period the `borrower` can also spend the funds locked in the refundable script.

 **Refund Period:**
 In the case that the `lender` does not seize the collateral locked in the seizable script, then the borrower can refund the funds locked in the refundable script.